cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 want to find the a timing constraint where the design meets timing, but if we reduce the timing constraint by 1ns the design would no longer meet timing.
 The data delay for the final experiment where the design meets timing is the "true minium critical path delay".
+You should enter at least four rows into the table, but you can enter more if you need to.

 !!! note "Lab Report Task 3: Save Unoptimized Analysis Data Table"